 Remuneration of the Executive Board and Supervisory Board

-Gordon Riske, Chief Executive Officer (CEO), is responsible for the LMH EMEA and STILL EMEA Operating Units in the Industrial Trucks & Services segment and the Dematic Operating Unit.
-He also remains in charge of the following group functions: corporate strategy, corporate communications, corporate office, internal audit and corporate compliance.
-In addition, he takes on responsibility for the Digitalisation@KION initiative.
+Gordon Riske, Chief Executive Officer (CEO), is responsible for the LMH EMEA, STILL EMEA and KION Americas Operating Units in the Industrial Trucks & Services segment.
+He also remains in charge of the following group functions: corporate office, corporate communications, corporate strategy, internal audit, corporate compliance and KION Invest.

 Ching Pong Quek, Chief Asia Pacific Officer, heads up the KION APAC Operating Unit and thus the entire Asia business within the Industrial Trucks & Services segment.